The Laman Lab's mission is to understand and devise novel treatments for diseases caused by deregulation of ubiquitin ligases.

 Our Team

 We are always seeking talented, enthusiastic, and curious minds to join our group.
-Post-doctoral candidates are encouraged to get in touch, sending your CV, to enquire about possibilities,
+Post-doctoral candidates are encouraged to get in touch, sending your CV, to enquire about opportunities to join our lab.

 Current Members